bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-1.md

 ## Incident Management: What's Next After Being Paged?

-Once you've been paged, the first task is to validate and reproduce the incident.
-This is part of the triage process that helps better understand the problem.
-You should then consider yourself the first in line for mitigation.
-It's critical to understand that the “real” fix can wait for a space to think it through properly, especially in an after-hours situation.
-The actual fix might be the same as the mitigation, but more substantial work is often required to make systems more robust or issues more easily observable.
+Once you've been paged, your initial task is to confirm and recreate the incident.
+This is part of the triage process, which aids in comprehending the problem better.
+After that, consider yourself as the primary person for mitigation, not necessarily the whole fix.
+It's important to realize that sometimes the "actual" fix can be deferred until there's sufficient time to think it through, particularly during after-hours incidents.
+The final solution may align with the mitigation, but often, more substantial work is necessary to enhance system robustness or make issues more observable.

-## Mitigation: The Paths to Take
+## Mitigation

-Before diving into mitigation, it's vital to ensure that everyone in the rotation has access to the code they oversee, they've got it installed and locally development-ready, and they have a general understanding of the ecosystem.
-This might seem like a no-brainer, but it is often overlooked.
+Before discussing mitigation, it's critical that everyone in the rotation has access to, and an understanding of, the code they oversee.
+They should have it installed and ready for local development.
+This may seem obvious, but it's often overlooked.

-Moreover, on-call people should be able to push code to production in an off-hours hotfix situation.
-In such situations, you might need to adjust permissions in “break glass” scenarios you otherwise wouldn’t allow.
-This could mean ignoring standard code review and merging processes, skipping longer-running tests, or other deployment steps that slow down a release.
+Additionally, on-call personnel should be able to push code to production in off-hour hotfix situations.
+This may require adjusting permissions in emergency scenarios, potentially bypassing standard code review, merging processes, skipping longer-running tests, or other deployment steps that could slow release.

-If you’re lucky enough to be in a situation where a new feature is the main offender, and your team builds things that are feature-flagged, the quickest path to mitigation is simply toggling that flag.
-However, many factors could complicate a path to a fix, such as updates to the database and poorly gated code.
+If a new feature is causing issues and your team uses feature flags, the quickest mitigation strategy is to toggle that flag.
+However, other factors like database updates or poorly gated code could complicate this process.

+When toggling a feature flag isn't viable, there are two primary strategies for handling incidents: rolling back code or fixing it forward.
+Rolling back reverts the system to a previous, functional state.
+It can be quick but might also undo recent updates.
+Fixing it forward involves identifying and correcting the current problem without reverting.
+This may take more time but is typically a more sustainable solution as it directly addresses the issue.
+The choice between these strategies depends on the incident's severity, the system's complexity, and the available troubleshooting and repair resources.

+**Writing recommendations for each production release** is a good practice.
+Generally, the engineers who wrote the code can provide the best advice on safely reverting changes.
+This gives on-call personnel a quick guide for proceeding.

 ## After Care: Following Up

 After an incident has been mitigated, there's still work to be done.
-It's crucial to ensure that there is scope for action items that came out of incidents or retrospectives on major outages.
+It's crucial to ensure that there is space for action items that came out of incidents or retrospectives on major outages.
 These action items should be considered a very high priority for the person on call and ideally should be tackled right after a P1 or P2 incident if one exists.
 Remember, the goal is to prevent another disruptive incident, especially off-hours, that could have been avoided if you’d just spent the time needed to address the underlying issue.